 Although link building as an SEO strategy has changed a lot in the last few years, the link profile of your website is still an important ranking factor.
 That's a very good reason to take a closer look at your backlinks.
 In this article, I'll explain exactly what this means and what quality factors play a role.

 What exactly are backlinks?

 The term backlink is used to describe an incoming link from another URL.
 This means that an external link to your website was set on another website.
 It doesn't matter if this backlink links to the main domain or to a subpage.

 Today, you often hear how backlinks are no longer relevant.
 But this claim is utter nonsense.
 Backlinks are still crucial when it comes to search engine ranking.
 Google, Bing and Co. use the backlink profile of every website as an indicator to classify the site for ranking.

 In other words, the more high-quality backlinks to your website there are, the higher your website will be ranked by the search engines and thus the better it will rank in the search results.

 Not all links are created equal

 One key fact to remember at the beginning is that not all backlinks are equal.
 There are numerous factors which separate a good backlink from a bad backlink.
 Sometimes, the details on how backlinks are actually rated are kept secret by Google.

-An internal link is a backlink that links from a subpage of the same or your own domain to another subpage of said domain.
+An internal link is a reference which refers from a sub-page of the same or one's own domain to another sub-page of this domain.